Loading message...

 Try changing parameters, build up corporations and look into the effects of your actions.
 It will all start to make sense very quickly.

-If you look around the Simcountry site, you will find four worlds and their characteristics.
-Currently all of these worlds are active and are running for some time.
+If you look around the Simcountry site, you will find five worlds and their characteristics.

 On the world home page, you can see the world map.
-When you zoom into it there are more details of the continents, regions, and if you push even further, the details of each country.
+When you zoom into these maps there are details of the continents, regions, and if you push even further, the details of each country.

 All the countries in the world have their own detailed maps.
-They show the capital city, along with the large cities in each country and even the small towns.
-It shows highways and other roads, railroads, corporations, military bases etc. You can click on each of these objects and see what it is.
+They show the capital city, large cities and even the small towns.
+It shows roads, railroads, corporations, military bases etc. Click on some objects and see what they are.

-The names of all the objects and the number of people in each city are detailed.
-You can zoom into the corporation details and view their financial and production data.
-All objects are under your control and you may also change their names to your own choice.
+Names of cities and the number of people are detailed.
+Zoom into the corporation details and view their financial and production data.
+All objects are under your control.
+You can change names to your own choice.

 When playing the game you always see your own country but you may also look at others, view their maps, their data and military power.
 Some details can be declared secret by the president and will not be visible.